 Stick to the steps above

 Ready to stick to your new organizational routine?
 Grab that one assignment you’ve been continuously pushing to the back burner and divide it into smaller subtasks now.
-As you put more energy on being organized, your health—both physical and mental—will likely improve.
+As you put more energy into being organized, your health—both physical and mental—will likely improve.
 Practice all the things listed above, and start living a more stress-free life today.